adrianjost/bike-computer/README.md

 ## Development Notes

+Currently using ESP-01S but ESP-03 might be a bit better suited for the final PCB cause it is smaller and has more PINs available.
+However I couldn't find a seller yet.

 ### Pin Compatibility

 | Arduino Pin | IN  | OUT |  SDA | SCK | note                                                                                   |